alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Install the packages present in the folder

-- **NOTE:** Intalling TexLive (`install-tl-windows-xxx`) will take a long time (including downloading lots of files from the internet), so it is recommended to leave this until last.
+- **NOTE:** Intalling TexLive (`install-tl-windows-xxx`) will take about an hour to install (including downloading lots of files from the internet), so it is recommended to leave this until last and then ontinue with the remaining sections of this runbook while the TexLive installation completes.

 - Once installed logout of the server